reefer42/Xkaliber-repo/README.md

           Contact dev discord https://discord.gg/g89daSA2Dh ##
           Official website https://xkaliber.tiiny.site/

-          Xkaliber OS has officially moved its main branch to Debian Trixie.
-This release features a custom 7.0-rc6 kernel integrated with fsync, the BORE scheduler, and Android Binder support for peak performance.
-Whether you are on a desktop, laptop, or handheld, Xkaliber provides a versatile experience with GNOME, KDE Plasma, and Plasma Mobile pre-configured.
-We’ve also streamlined gaming and mobile integration by pre-installing Steam, Waydroid, and Handheld Daemon, offering out-of-the-box support for the Steam Deck, Legion Go, GPD, ONEXPLAYER, and more.

 official easy to install package for the repo now availible as appimage or .deb : link below easy method for obtaining and installing repo. first time